 A web host is a service that provides servers on which individuals and organizations can place material in order that it can be accessed from a website.
 Videos at Discovery Commons, for example, are hosted with the media hosting company Kaltura.
 A link to the video (url) is provided, and that link gets posted on a website, and when a user clicks the link, the video streams and can be viewed.

-In a videoconference, the host refers to the site from which the lecturer is presenting; in a fully remote videoconference, using a tool such as Zoom, the host refers to the account holder managing the call.
+In a classroom videoconference, the host refers to the site from which the lecturer is presenting; in a fully remote videoconference, using a tool such as Zoom, the host refers to the account holder managing the call.